JP Sears (baseball): Oakland Athletics

 The Yankees traded Sears, Luis Medina, Ken Waldichuk, and Cooper Bowman to the Oakland Athletics for Frankie Montas and Lou Trivino on August 1, 2022.
-The Athletics assigned Sears to the Las Vegas Aviators.
+The Athletics assigned Sears to the Las Vegas Aviators and promoted him to the major leagues to make his first appearance for the Athletics on August 10.
+In 2023, Sears led the A's pitchers in games started (32), innings pitched (172.1), and strikeouts (161) while posting a 5-14 record and a 4.54 ERA.